daiearth22/test/hiring/sourcing/index.html.md

 people wonâ€™t be counted as your referrals.
-If you have anyone that you know or are familiar with that you think would be a good candidate, please make sure to submit them to Greenhouse as a referral (you can ask a Recruiter for a link/index.html.md).
+If you have anyone that you know or are familiar with that you think would be a good candidate, please make sure to submit them to Greenhouse as a referral (you can ask a Recruiter for a link).

 The most efficient way to source candidates for any position is to search through a professional network, such as LinkedIn, AngelList, etc. for people who